ioterw/tracevm/README.md

     "logger": {
         // _short postfix generally counts only cryptographic formulas (sha256, keccak etc.)
-        // as significant, other formulas are folded "opcodes_short": {},
+        // as significant, other formulas are folded "final_slots_short": true,
-        // has the following format: {"256":true}, logs all opcode numbers which are true
-        // (even if reverted, better not to use now) "opcodes": {},
-        "final_slots_short": true,
         // outputs final slots which are set at the end of transaction "final_slots": true,